 In-patient services for people with mental illness are provided in approved psychiatric centres.
 These are mainly psychiatric hospitals and psychiatric units in general hospitals.

 The Mental Health Commission has published a booklet, Your Guide to the Mental Health Act 2001, that explains your rights under mental health law.

-The Health Service Executive (HSE) has an information booklet The Journey Together (pdf) for families and friends who support people experiencing mental health problems.
+The Health Service Executive (HSE) has an information booklet The Journey Together (pdf) for families and friends who are giving support to people experiencing mental health problems.